Older Cats with Behavior Problems

 Disorientation may be reduced by increasing the predictability of your cat’s environment and schedule.
 Avoid changes to her food, food placement, litter and litter box placement.
 Try to keep her daily routine as consistent as possible.
 If she’s really distressed, it may be best to confine her to a relatively small space, such as one floor of your house or, in advanced cases, one room.
 Doing this will make it easy for her to find everything she needs.

 Anxiety can also cause increased restlessness at night.
 A distinct feature of geriatric anxiety is that it can manifest as nighttime anxiety.
 It may be anxiety about being separated from family members (who are asleep) or worry about navigating the house in the dark.
 Your cat may keep you awake by calling, pacing in your room, purring by your head and by pawing at you for attention.
 FCD anxiety can improve with drug therapy.
-Please see our article, Behavioral Medications for Cats for more information.
 You can also consult a Certified Applied Animal Behaviorist (CAAB or ACAAB) and your veterinarian, or a veterinary behaviorist (Diplomate of the American College of Veterinary Behavior, Dip ACVB) to see if medication may be helpful.
-Please see our article, Finding Professional Help , to locate a professional behaviorist in your area.
+Please see our article, Finding Professional Behavior Help , to locate a professional behaviorist in your area.

 Older cats may vocalize excessively for a number of reasons, including disorientation, loss of hearing and pain due to one or more medical conditions.
 (Please see our article, Meowing and Yowling , for more information about excessive vocalizing and how to resolve it.)
 As with other symptoms of FCD, your first step should be to take your cat to her veterinarian for a thorough examination to rule out or treat any medical problems.